notlibrary/tpm/README.md

 Of course it runs on toaster with zero system requirements

+It serves basic crucial user need independently OS type SQL support just does not matter

 And finally it's tiny size less than 32KB almost two times smaller than LMDB (Windows .exe however has 200KB builtin .ico)